 These Thinkful job statistics are a testament to the school’s strong career coaching services, which can help you put your best foot forward in the job market.
 It helps you create a portfolio, prepare for interviews, and more.
 Previous Thinkful students have used this help to get jobs at high-profile tech companies, including Google, IBM, and Amazon.

-Yes, Thinkful’s job guarantee comes with the promise of a full refund.
+Yes, Thinkful is one of several coding bootcamps that offer a job guarantee.
+Thinkful’s job guarantee comes with the promise of a full refund.
 If you don’t get a job within six months of graduation, or if you don’t earn over $40,000 per year, you can get your money back.

 Thinkful’s job guarantee comes with specific exceptions.
 For example, you will need to graduate within the stipulated timeline, pass background checks, and make significant strides toward finding a job.
 If you jump through these hoops, you will get your refund, as several online Thinkful reviews indicate.

-The online courses at Thinkful cost $4,900 to $16,000, depending on the course you select and whether you choose the full-time or part-time option.
-For example, the bootcamp cost for Thinkful’s part-time software engineering program is $9,500 while the full-time version is $16,000.
-At $4,900, the part-time digital marketing program has the lowest price at Thinkful.
+Coding bootcamps at Thinkful cost $5,341 to $16,000, depending on the course you select and whether you choose the full-time or part-time option.
+For example, the bootcamp cost for Thinkful’s part-time software engineering program is $9,975 while the full-time version is $16,000.
+At $5,341, the part-time digital marketing program has the lowest price at Thinkful.

 Thinkful’s tuition covers the curriculum, career services, and mentorship program.
 Most of its courses offer monthly payment plans, and in some cases, you don’t have to pay until you graduate.
 Thinkful offers multiple scholarships for women in tech and other minorities, and if you’re worried about the pricing, Thinkful’s living stipend is an option that can help you afford the cost of living while you study.